-Types of Schools Description Frequency of Identification Initial year of identification

-Lowest- Any Title I school Once every 2018-2019

-Performing performing in the lowest three years

-(Title I 5 percent of Title I schools

-Schools) for three years, on

-average.

-Low High Any high school in the Once every 2018-2019

-School State with a 4-year three years

-Graduation adjusted cohort

-Rate graduation rate at or

-below 67 percent for

-three years, on average.

-Chronically Any Title I school with a Annually 2022-2023

-Low- consistently

-Performing underperforming student

-Student group that does not

-Group improve within four years.

-Additional Any school performing in Annually 2018-2019

-Category the lowest 3 percent of all

-schools for two

-consecutive years.
+Types of Schools Description Timeline for Frequency of Identification Initial year of identification Lowest- Performing Any school assigned the lowest rating in the state's accountability system for two consecutive years (or at least the lowest 5- percent of Title I schools).
+Annually 2018-2019 Lowest- Performing (Title I Schools) Any Title I school performing in the lowest 5 percent of Title I schools for three years, on average.
+Once every three years 2018-2019 Low High School Graduation Rate Any high school in the State with a 4-year adjusted cohort graduation rate at or below 67 percent for two- consecutive yearsthree years, on average.
+Once every two three years 2018-2019

-Exhibit 15: Identifying Comprehensive Support and Improvement Schools
+Exhibit 12: Identifying Comprehensive Support and Improvement Schools